-Taxonomic identifications based on morphological features can involve uncertainty for a variety of reasons.
+All specimens must have a taxonID associated with them.
+However, taxonomic identifications based on morphological features can involve uncertainty for a variety of reasons.
 When specimens are badly damaged such that key features or body parts missing (i.e., because insufficient preservative was in the trap or trap collection was delayed beyond the standard interval), then taxonomic identification can be compromised such that species-level identifications are impossible and coarser taxonomic assignments are unavoidable.
 Identifications of damaged specimens should be as specific as possible using the features that are present without being inaccurate (i.e., identifications may be to genus-Myodes sp.-or tribe-Harpalini sp.).

 Specimens that are in good condition should be identified to the species-level, where possible.
 However, there will be instances where accurate identification to species is not feasible even for a well-preserved sample.
 Some features may be reliable morphological markers, but require high-powered microscopy, extensive dissection, or a decade's worth of experience to identify properly.
-In these cases, technicians can indicate the finest known level of taxonomic information in one of two ways: 1) recording an identification qualifier or 2) assigning a morphospecies.
+In these cases, technicians can indicate the finest known level of taxonomic information in one of two ways: 1) recording an identification qualifier and a taxonID with finer taxonomic resolution or 2) assigning a morphospecies and a taxonID with coarser resolution.

-Title: TOS Protocol and Procedure: Ground Beetle Sampling Date: 11/23/2015 NEON Doc. #: NEON.DOC.014050 Author: K. LeVan Revision: J
+Title: TOS Protocol and Procedure: Ground Beetle Sampling Date: 01/31//2017 NEON Doc. #: NEON.DOC.014050 Author: K. LeVan Revision: K

 An identification qualifier contains information that indicates the taxonomic level at which there is uncertainty.
 If there is confidence about the genus of a specimen and uncertainty in the species identification, then 'cf. species' or 'aff. species' indicates that the provided species identification is possibly incorrect (Table 9).
-If a specimen is definitively of a particular tribe (i.e., Pterostichini) and the technician is uncertain in their assignment of genus (i.e., Dysidius), then 'cf. genus' or 'aff. genus' could be used to indicate uncertainty in the genus-level assignment.
+If a specimen is definitively of a particular tribe (i.e., Pterostichini) and the technician is uncertain in their assignment of genus (i.e., Pterostichus), then 'cf. genus' or 'aff. genus' could be used to indicate uncertainty in the genus-level assignment.
 If there is no uncertainty associated with lowest taxonomic rank specified, the identification qualifier field should be left blank.
 An inappropriate usage of the qualifier occurs when the level of the selected identification qualifier does not match the given identification of the specimen.
 For example, if the scientific name of a specimen is Harpalus sp., then only the genus is known; it is inappropriate to use the 'cf. species' identification qualifier because that is saying the species ID is uncertain without having provided species level information.